fmaida/diario/README.md

 A personal diary application inspired by the bullet journal method.

+Diario is a framework that is easy for humans to adopt and stick with, and easy for machines to process.
-Diario is a strongly opinionated application: decisions about structure, format, and time subdivision are intentional and not configurable.
-What *is* configurable by the user are the Markdown template files located in the `templates` directory.
+It is also a strongly opinionated application: decisions about structure, format, and time subdivision are intentional and not configurable.
+What *is* configurable are the Markdown template files located in the `templates` directory.

 The application was created to address the following needs: